One night I had some friends over at my house. We were having a great time. My teenager came home, said hi to everyone and I thought nothing of it.

 8 year old offers to be test subject

 He didn’t seem to mind being a test subject.
 He tested clean.
-I noticed he was pretty darn dehydrated and promptly gave him a lot to drink and have basically been giving him big glasses of water ever since.
+I noticed he was pretty darn dehydrated and promptly gave him a lot to drink.

 I said, “Now you know I have them and I will use them.
 Maybe it is good ammunition if someone offers you drugs.”